-Induction of erythropoietin production by low oxygen enables erythropoietin to act as a protective cytokine against hypoxic stress.
+Induction of erythropoietin production by low oxygen enables erythropoietin to act as a protective hormone against hypoxic stress.
 Elevated erythropoietin stimulates survival, proliferation, and differentiation of blood stem cells/progenitor cells to form mature red blood cells.
-Erythropoietin activity in other tissues including endothelial, neural muscle, and fat suggests the potential for erythropoietin to act as a pleotrophic hypoxia responsive cytokine to facilitate tissue repair and wound healing.
+Erythropoietin activity in other tissues including cardiovascular, brain, muscle, and fat suggests the potential for erythropoietin to act as a pleiotropic hypoxia responsive hormone to facilitate tissue maintenance or repair and wound healing.
 Erythropoietin stimulation of nitric oxide production in vascular endothelium contributes to increased oxygen delivery.
 Erythropoietin activity in non-erythroid tissue complements its function in erythroid and endothelial tissue to increase oxygen delivery by promoting oxygen consumption.

 The purpose of these studies on erythropoietin biology is to determine endogenous erythropoietin activity in erythroid and non-erythroid tissue, including response to hypoxia, and the action of erythropoietin treatment to regulate red blood cell production, oxygen delivery, and other tissue responses.

-Our lab investigates the role of cytokines in maintaining stem/progenitor cell characteristics.
-Molecular structure and processing related to cellular function, differentiation, and development are studied using molecular and cell biology, biochemical, and biophysical approaches.
-Emphasis is on transcriptional regulation and models of proliferation and differentiation.
-We are particularly interested in the function of the erythropoietin receptor and stress response in hematopoietic, neuronal, muscle, endothelial, fat, and other stem/progenitor cells.
-Other studies include differential globin gene expression related to the pathophysiology of sickle cell disease and other hemoglobinopathies.
+Our lab investigates the role of erythropoietin in maintaining stem/progenitor cell characteristics.
+Molecular structure and processing related to cellular function, differentiation, and development are studied using molecular and cell biology, biochemical and biophysical approaches.
+Emphasis is on transcriptional regulation of proliferation and differentiation in animal models.
+We are particularly interested in the function of the erythropoietin receptor and metabolic and stress response to erythropoietin in hematopoietic, neuronal, muscle, endothelial, bone, gender-specific regulation of fat mass and other stem/progenitor cells.
+Other studies include erythroid differentiation, globin gene expression and related pathophysiology of sickle cell disease and other hemoglobinopathies.

 Applying our Research

-Full characterization of endogenous erythropoietin activity and erythropoietin response in tissues beyond red blood cell production will provide insight on its use to treat anemia and possibly related adverse events.
-It will also provide the potential application of erythropoietin administration for stroke, cardiovascular and other diseases, or tissue injury.
+Full characterization of endogenous erythropoietin activity and response to erythropoietin administration in tissues beyond red blood cell production will provide insight on its use to treat anemia and associated risks and possible related adverse events.
+It will also provide the potential application of erythropoietin administration for stroke, cardiovascular, metabolic and other diseases, or tissue injury.

 Need for Further Study

-Understanding these aspects of erythropoietin action in addition to the response of blood cells and regulation of red blood cell production will clarify the role of stem cell/progenitor cell response to erythropoietin during development and tissue maintenance and repair.
-This gives rise to potential beneficial or adverse response to erythropoietin treatment for specific tissue injury or disease.
+Understanding these aspects of erythropoietin action in addition to the response of blood cells and regulation of red blood cell production will clarify the role of stem cell/progenitor cell and tissue specific response to erythropoietin during development and tissue maintenance and repair.
+Potential non-hematopoietic erythropoietin activity may give rise to potential beneficial or adverse response accompanying erythropoietin treatment for anemia and for specific tissue injury or disease.

 - B.A., University of California, Berkeley, 1970